Using Z Purlins In Roofing Applications

 Pre-Engineered Buildings

-As the primary support structure for the roof and walls.
-They provide a stable platform for the building’s exterior and interior finishes.
+As the primary support structure for the roof and walls, they provide a stable platform for the building’s exterior and interior finishes.

 Industrial Buildings